ShunSakurai/asana-navigator/README.md

 - [x] Display arrows to go to previous/next sibling subtasks

 #### Setting new parent tasks:
-- [ ] Create SVG icon for new parent
-- [ ] Set new parent from the toolbar
+- [x] Set new parent from the toolbar

 #### Publishing:
 - [ ] Publish on Chrome Web Store